hdfhtt/CSCI3302_FSVRPLW/README.md

-# CSCI 3302: Modified Algorithm - FSVRPLW
+# CSCI 3302: Modified Algorithm — FSVRPLW
+<p align="justify"><b>CSCI 3302</b> or <i>Data Structures & Algorithms II</i> is a course instructed by <b>Dr. Nurul Liyana Binti Mohamad Zulkufli</b> and offered by <i>International Islamic University, Malaysia.</i> All codes including documentation in this repository were written and prepared by <b>Muhammad Hadif Bin Mohd Hatta (matric  2114589)</b>.</p>

 <p align="justify"><b>FSVRPLW</b> stands for <i>Flight Speed-aware Vehicle Routing Problem with Load and Wind</i> and is one of the <a href="https://en.wikipedia.org/wiki/NP-hardness">NP-hard problems</a>.
 The dynamic programming approach to this problem is finding the optimal route that minimizes the total flight time.
 The payloads influences the flight speed, the heavier the weight, the slower it will be.
 The goal is to calculate the shortest time for the drone to deliver all the packages.</p>

 ### Journal Reference
 <div class="csl-entry">Ito, S., Akaiwa, K., Funabashi, Y., Nishikawa, H., Kong, X., Taniguchi, I., &#38; Tomiyama, H. (2022).
 Load and Wind Aware Routing of Delivery Drones. <i>Drones</i>, <i>6</i>(2). https://doi.org/10.3390/drones6020050</div>

 ### Pseudocodes for FSVRPLW
 ```
 Input: N: Number of customer, W: Payload of each customer,